tpaviot/oce/ros/README.txt

 Make step

-If configure exits successfully, you can then build of the whole Open CASCADE with the ./make and then ./make install command.
+If configure exits successfully, you can then build of the whole Open CASCADE by running the following commands: make make install

 Usage